JaiveshVaidya/AI_Agent/job_search_ai/README.md

 1. Visit [Google AI Studio](https://makersuite.google.com/app/apikey)
 2. Sign in with your Google account
 3. Create a new API key
+4. Create a folder name '.env' file in job_search_ai and paste this "# Add your Gemini API key here GEMINI_API_KEY=YOURAPIKEYHERE"
-4. Copy the key and paste it in your `.env` file
+5. Copy the key and paste it in your `.env` file
-5. Keep your API key secure and never share it publicly
+6. Keep your API key secure and never share it publicly

 ## Troubleshooting 🔧